Pronunciation Resources on the Web

 http://oregonstate.edu/~healeyd/tesol2007/cmc_tools.html

-This page includes a link to a PowerPoint presentation from the TESOL2007 Technology & Speech Academic Session panel: “The effectiveness of computer technology in teaching speaking and pronunciation skills.”
-The page also includes links to various technology resources.
+This page includes a link to a PowerPoint presentation from the TESOL2007 Technology & Speech Academic Session panel:

-Dave’s ESL Café Idea Cookbook: Pronunciation
+Dave's ESL Cafe Idea Cookbook: Pronunciation

 Dave Sperling